-- 1. Attendance at the Disciplinary Conference will consist of:

-- a.
-Commanding Officer;

-- b.
-Accused Employee;

-- c.
-One (1) Union Representative;
+- 1. Attendance at the Disciplinary Conference will consist of: - a.
+Commanding Officer or Executive Officer in Commander's absence; - b.
+Accused Employee; - c.
+One (1) Union Representative; - d.

-- d.
 One (1) other Superior Officer as a witness to be chosen by the Precinct/Unit Commander; and - e.
-Witnesses - 2.
+Witnesses. - 2.
 Attendance at the Trial Board shall consist of: - a.
 Public Safety Director, or designee; - b.
-Two (2) Command Rank Officers - c.
+Two (2) Command Rank Officers; - c.
 Representative of the City's Corporation Counsel; - d.
 Attorney of the accused; - e.
 Representatives of the Office of Professional Standards; - f.
-Witnesses; - g.
+Witnesses: - g.
 Union Representative; and - h.
 Court stenographer/reporter if requested, to be supplied at the expense of the accused.
 The City also reserves the right to supply a court stenographer/reporter at its expense. - 3.
-When an officer is charged with a Minor Offense disciplinary violation and the officer pleads "Not Guilty," the Superior Officer or any other person who witnessed the infraction shall be subpoenaed to the Disciplinary Conference as a witness. - 4.
+When an officer is charged with a Minor Offense violation, and the officer pleads "Not Guilty", the Superior Officer or any other person who witnessed the infraction shall be subpoenaed to the Disciplinary Conference as a witness. - 4.
 The Union Representative shall be an observer at a Disciplinary Conference or Trial Board.
-This representative serves as a witness to the due process provisions of this order.
+This representative serves as a witness to the due process provisions of this Order.
 The Disciplinary Conference Officer determines the protocol of the session.
-The union representative may confer with the accused employee to assist with the presentation of the employee's side of the alleged offense, while maintaining a professional decorum during the process. - 5.
+The Union Representative may confer with the accused employee to assist with the presentation of the employee's side of the alleged offense, while maintaining a professional decorum during the process. - 5.
 The Disciplinary Conference officer should ensure that notes are taken in order to collect information for the completion of the determination and recommendation for discipline (DP1:1974) if there is to be any recommendations for sanctions. - 6.
 There are no formal rules of evidence during a Disciplinary Conference or Trial Board.
 The Disciplinary Conference Officer may establish further reasonable rules to expedite the Disciplinary Conference.
 Again, the Disciplinary Conference Officer and Trial Board Officer determine the protocol of the session. - 7.
 Employees who are the subject of any disciplinary action are entitled to receive all discovery materials including all reports, and all documents on which the City will rely at the hearing.
 Employees attending a Trial Board will have discovery materials no later than five (5) days before the trial.
-Employees attending a Disciplinary Conference will have discovery materials provided within three (3) days of a Disciplinary Conference.
+Employees attending a

+Disciplinary Conference will have discovery materials provided within three (3) days of a Disciplinary Conference.
 Requests for discovery materials shall be accompanied by an Administrative Report, DP1:1001.

 - 8. The process of determining the recommendation for a particular sanction shall include a review of the employee's computerized disciplinary history (IAPro), nature of offense including aggravating or mitigating circumstances, and letters of commendations.
 The Commander shall utilize the Disciplinary Matrix and determine the appropriate sanction. - 9.
-Upon review and determination of guilt, guilty plea or innocence by a preponderance of the evidence, the Disciplinary Conference Officer or Trial Board shall render a recommendation for Discipline (DP1:1974).
+Upon review and determination of guilt, guilty plea or innocence by a preponderance of the evidence, the Disciplinary Conference Officer or Trial Board Chairperson shall complete a Determination and Recommendation for Discipline (DP1:1974).
 A Disciplinary Conference shall only be convened by an officer's Captain or Executive Officer.
 The decision of the Captain or Executive Officer at a Disciplinary Conference shall be final and binding on the Public Safety Director.
+Captains and Executive Officers shall ensure their decisions are based on fairness, consistency, equity and progressive discipline.